What makes Individual I's a Collective We; Coordination mechanisms & costs: Measuring Coordination Cost in Wikipedia

-A final category of actions focuses on Wikibots, which in Wikipedia are automated tools that carry out repetitive and mundane tasks required for project maintenance.
-One example is anti-vandalism bots like ClueBot NG, which are specifically designed to detect and undo instances of vandalism swiftly.
-According to an empirical study, when ClueBot NG experienced a breakdown, the number of revert edits nearly doubled~\cite{geiger2013levee}, highlighting the bot's effectiveness in suppressing conflicts and upholding the quality of Wikipedia's project.
-Bots can also generate high-quality articles by correcting evident deviations from the established template~\cite{zheng2019roles} and improving verifiability of projects~\cite{petroni2023improving}.
-While Wikibots are capable of making edits at a fast pace if they are designed or operated incorrectly, they have the potential to disrupt the smooth functioning of Wikipedia.
-To address this concern, Wikipedia established a strict bot policy, which is primarily maintained by Wikipedia administrators.
-In our analysis, we consider edits by wikibots as a proxy of \emph{rule enforcement} in Wikipedia~\cite {geiger2009social, steiner2014bots}.
+To quantify the one-way coordination cost in Wikipedia, we analyze two distinct types of interventions: supervision by human administrators and rule enforcement by automated bots.
+First, we examine the edit activity of administrators, who possess asymmetric privileges, as a proxy for the level of supervision.
+The most prominent type of administrator on Wikipedia is known as a ``Sysop" (system operator), comprising only 0.001\% of Wikipedia users~\cite{arazy2015functional}.
+Sysops hold significant authority to address vandalism, enforce community policies and guidelines, and mediate disputes (see Supporting Information).
+Sysops often delegate their responsibilities and administrative privileges to trusted Wikipedia users, known as delegated administrators.
+We consider these delegated administrators as administrators since they also have asymmetric privileges compared to ordinary contributors.

-To provide additional context, we illustrate the case of the Phil Spector project in Fig.\ref{fig:schem}.
-On the associated talk pages, contributors engage in discussions on which of Phil Spector's musical achievements and the crime he committed should be highlighted.Within the edit histry, a pattern of successive reversions by contributors in similar contexts becomes evident.
-Due to the absence of any inherent hierarchy among contributors regarding discussions and reversions, conflicts among individuals can endure over extended periods and, on occasion, escalate into acts of vandalism.
-In response to these challenges, administrators intervene and protect the project by temporarily restricting editing to mitigate ongoing conflicts and restore order to the project.
-Lastly, the bots monitor and enforce established rules by detecting abvious vandalism, incorrect, reference, and inappropriate reverts.
+Additionally, we quantify the edit activity of automated bots as an indicator of impersonal rule enforcement within Wikipedia~\cite{geiger2009social, steiner2014bots}.
+Bots are programmed tools that execute repetitive and well-defined tasks essential for project maintenance.
+Wikipedia upholds a strict bot policy, primarily overseen by administrators.
+The objectives and activities of each bot are thoroughly documented on their respective pages.
+One example is anti-vandalism bots like ClueBot NG, which are specifically designed to detect and swiftly undo instances of vandalism.
+According to an empirical study, when ClueBot NG experienced a breakdown, the number of revert edits nearly doubled~\cite{geiger2013levee}, highlighting the bot's effectiveness in suppressing conflicts and maintaining the quality of Wikipedia's content.
+Bots can also generate high-quality articles by correcting evident deviations from established templates~\cite{zheng2019roles} and improving the verifiability of projects~\cite{petroni2023improving}.
+These automated processes complement the supervision by human administrators by maintaining order, enforcing policies, and ensuring adherence to community standards.